-The Surface Water Utility conducts a suite of related programs that reduce flooding, protect and improve water quality, and protect and restore aquatic habitat in the City's streams and lakes.
+The Surface Water Utility conducts a suite of related programs that reduce flooding, protect, and improve water quality, and protect and restore aquatic habitat in the City's streams and lakes.

-Sammamish's Storm and Surface Water Comprehensive Plan (Stormwater Comp Plan) was last updated in 2016 and is planned to be updated in 2023.
+Sammamish's Storm and Surface Water Comprehensive Plan (Stormwater Comp Plan) was last updated in 2016 and is planned to be updated beginning in 2024.
 The Stormwater Comp Plan sets program goals, objectives, actions, and describes how the City manages storm and surface water runoff.
-The Stormwater Comp Plan also sets the framework for future budgeting needs.
+The Stormwater Comp Plan also sets the framework for future budgeting by assessing existing conditions and forecasting future needs.
 The last update included extensive public involvement in the form of open houses, mailings, and web information.
-It is anticipated that the upcoming update will continue to include extensive public involvement.
+It is anticipated that the upcoming update will also include extensive public involvement.

-For details on Storm and Surface Water Comprehensive Plan not addressed in this SWMP, contact the Public Works Department at (425) 295-0500, or visit the City website here.
-At the time of this writing, the City's website is undergoing redesign.
-If the above link does not work, a search on the City's main page for Storm and Surface Water Comprehensive Plan will direct you to the new link.
+For details on Storm and Surface Water Comprehensive Plan not addressed in this SWMP Plan, contact the Public Works Department at (425) 295-0500, or visit the City website here.
+At the time of this writing, the City's website is undergoing a redesign.
+If the above link is broken, a search on the City's main page for Storm and Surface Water Comprehensive Plan will direct you to the new link.